manassaloi/manassaloi.github.io/_posts/2023-12-18-camera-skillshare.markdown

 Your body is a radio tower.
 Always sending signals.
 Make sure you send high value signals.

+More dangerous the body language the more confident you appear.
+Example.
+Under attack you open chest, put arms on waist, then you are at risk as vital organs exposed, but it shows you are not worried.
+You are confident.

+Body is radio tower.
+Always sending signals.
+Make sure you send high value signals.

 (Disclaimer: I probably don't do any of these.)